jamerst/JobHunt/README.md

 This is configured based on your ElasticSearch instance also being dockerised and part of the network `docker_logging`.
 If you use a non-dockerised instance simply remove all references to the `docker_logging` network and add in the appropriate Uri for your instance.

+#### Duplicate Detection
+There are a few options you can configure for duplicate job detection.
+You shouldn't need to change these values, but they are available if you want to tweak the thresholds.
+All these thresholds have a range of 0-1.

+- `Search__DescriptionSimilarityThreshold` - the threshold for a job description to be considered the same as another when the title is also considered the same (range 0-1)
+- `Search__TitleSimilarityThreshold` - the threshold for a job title to be considered the same as another (see above)
+- `Search__IdenticalDescriptionSimilarityThreshold` - the threshold for a job description to be considered the same as another **even if the titles are not similar**.

 #### Other Options
 - `Search__IndeedFetchSalary` - fetching accurate salary information from Indeed requires an extra request for every result, which may cause issues with rate limiting or IP blacklisting, especially for searches with a large number of results.
 You can disable this if you don't care about fetching salary.
 - `Search__GlassdoorPartnerId` and `Search__GlassdoorPartnerKey` - currently unused (I may add Glassdoor searching in the future, but from my experience Indeed is better)
 - `Search__NominatimCountryCodes` - country to return results from when geocoding locations.
 Set to your own country to get the most accurate results.
 - `Search__PageLoadWaitSeconds` - number of seconds to wait before capturing page source HTML for watched pages which require JavaScript support.
 This allows Single Page Applications without server-side rendering to initialise so that the actual page content can be compared.
 - `CultureName` - set the culture used for the application.
 This affects the currency symbol used when adding the formatted salary for a job if Indeed doesn't provide one.
 For a list of languages/countries and their codes can be found [here](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).

 ### Running JobHunt
 Simply run `docker-compose -f docker-compose-prod.yml up -d` in the jobhunt directory.